 - The precise nature of the incident (chemical, biological or radiological) may not be readily apparent.
-Keep your response plans general and wait for expert help from the emergency services. - Review plans for protecting staff and visitors in the event of a terrorist threat or attack.
+Keep your response plans general and wait for expert help from the emergency services - Review plans for protecting yourself and any staff in the event of a terrorist threat or attack.
 Remember that evacuation may not be the best solution.
-You will need to be guided by the emergency services on the day. - Plan for the shutdown of systems that may contribute to the movement of airborne hazards (e.g. computer equipment containing fans and air-conditioning units). - Ensure that doors can be closed guickly if required. - If your external windows are not permanently sealed shut, develop plans for closing them in response to a warning or incident. - Examine the feasibility of emergency shutdown of air-handling systems and ensure that any such plans are well rehearsed. - Where a hazard can be isolated by leaving the immediate area, do so as quickly as possible, closing doors and windows as you go. - Move those directly affected by an incident to a safe location as close as possible to the scene of the incident, so as to minimise spread of contamination. - Separate those directly affected by an incident from those not involved so as to minimise the risk of inadvertent cross-contamination. - Ask people to remain in situ though you cannot contain them against their will.

-You do not need to make any special arrangements beyond normal first aid provision.
+You will need to be guided by the emergency services on the day - Plan for the shutdown of systems that may contribute to the movement of airborne hazards (e.g. computer equipment containing fans) - Ensure that doors can be closed quickly if required - If your external windows are not permanently sealed shut, develop plans for closing them in response to a warning or incident - Examine the feasibility of emergency shutdown of air-handling systems and ensure that any such plans are well rehearsed - Where a hazard can be isolated by leaving the immediate area, do so as quickly as possible, closing doors and windows as you go - Move those directly affected by an incident to a safe location as close as possible to the scene of the incident, so as to minimise spread of any contamination - Separate those directly affected by an incident from those not involved so as to minimize the risk of inadvertent cross-contamination - Ask people to remain in situ though you cannot contain them against their will - You do not need to make any special arrangements beyond normal first aid provision.
 The emergency services will take responsibility for treatment of casualties.

-Planning your mail handling procedures
+Planning your cargo or mail handling procedures

-Although any suspect item should be taken seriously, remember that most will be false alarms, and a few may be hoaxes.
+Although any suspect item should be taken seriously, remember that the vast majority prove to be false alarms.
+Some may indeed be hoaxes.
 Try to ensure that your procedures, while effective, are not needlessly disruptive.
 Take the following into account in your planning: